 Charcot-Marie-Tooth disease type 2 (CMT2) is a type of CMT whose genetic defects, or mutations, disrupt the structure and function of axons — the long projections of nerve cells that conduct signals to the next nerve cell or muscle cell.

 This damage to axons results in the slow transmission of nerve signals from the brain to the muscles, and vice versa.
 For this reason, CMT2 often is referred to as “axonal CMT.”

-CMT2 symptoms are similar to those of CMT1, but there is variation in the age of onset and the degree of disability.
-CMT2 is characterized by muscle weakness and atrophy, and decreased sensation (heat, cold, touch), mostly in the periphery of the body, such as the feet, lower legs, hands, and forearms.
+CMT2 symptoms are similar to those of CMT1, with variation in the age of onset and the degree of disability.
+This CMT form is characterized by muscle weakness and atrophy (wasting) and decreased sensation (heat, cold, touch).

 The defective genes causing CMT2 typically are inherited in an autosomal dominant manner, meaning that one copy of a defective gene from a biological parent is enough to cause the disease.
-However, in some cases, the genes may be inherited in an autosomal recessive manner, wherein two copies of the mutated gene — one from each biological parent — must be present for the disease to develop.
+However, in some cases the genes may be inherited in an autosomal recessive manner, wherein two copies of the mutated gene — one from each biological parent — must be present for the disease to develop.

 The subtypes of CMT2 are divided on the basis of specific genes that are mutated.

 CMT2 subtype A (CMT2A) is the most common form of CMT2.
 It is caused by dominantly inherited mutations in the MFN2 gene, located on chromosome 1, which codes for mitofusin 2 — a protein involved in the fusion of the mitochondria (energy-producing structures within the cells).
 It is unclear how MFN gene mutations lead to CMT2A, but research suggests that abnormal mitofusin 2 impairs mitochondrial function, depleting nerve cells of energy.